- Class Description and Learning Outcomes

 |D+ 67-69||D 60-66||F 0-59|

 A short quiz will be given in the FIRST 5-10 minutes of EVERY class period.
-These quizzes are intended to encourage you to complete the preparation required for that day’s class.
-Thus, quizzes are “open notes” (but not “open book” or “open computer”).
-You will be notified at the end of each class period about which module will form the next class period’s quiz.
+The intent of the quizzes is to encourage you to complete the preparation required for that day’s class.
+The quizzes are “open notes” (but not “open book” or “open computer”) and will largely follow a module’s preparation guide (here’s an example).
+I will tell you at the end of each class period about which module will form the next class period’s quiz.
 Missed quizzes cannot be made up and quizzes taken from outside of the classroom will not be accepted.

 Each homework assigment is worth 10 points and will be graded in two parts.
 The first part is an assessment of completeness and formatting according to the following rubric.